Transamerica Pyramid: Park

 At the base of the building is a half-acre privately owned public space designed by Tom Galli called Redwood Park.
 A number of redwood trees were transplanted to this park from the Santa Cruz Mountains when the tower was built.
-It is generally open to the public during the daytime.
 It features a fountain and pond designed by Anthony Guzzardo, containing a jumping frog and lily pads bronze sculpture commemorating "The Celebrated Jumping Frog of Calaveras County" by Mark Twain (sculpture by Richard Clopton, 1996); a Glenna Goodacre bronze sculpture of children at play (1989); a bronze plaque honoring the dogs Bummer and Lazarus, celebrating their skill at catching rats; and benches and tables offering respite to workers and visitors alike.